philippslang/tensor_permeability/README.md

 # Tensor Permeability

-Tensor Permeability is a C++ finite element (FE) framework and executable for the computation of the full upscaled permeability tensor in porous media.
+Tensor Permeability is a C++ finite element (FE) framework and executable for the computation of full upscaled permeability tensors in porous media.
 It is based upon CSMP++ finite element data structures and algorithms.
 The main features of tensor permeability are:

 - Upscaling of the full permeability tensor for arbitrary geometries in porous media

-	+ No assumptions are made on the orientation of upscaled pemability eigenvalues
+	+ No assumptions are made on the orientation of upscaled permeability eigenvalues
 	+ No periodicity requirements are made as to the underlying geometry and permeability distribution
 	+ Emphasis on fracture support